lblod/dm-count-report-generation-service/README.md

 export type MySelectQueryOutput = {
   resourceUri: string;
   label: string;
+  timeOfDay: TimeOnly;
 }
 ```

+In this type structure you can also use TimeOnly, DateOnly, Dayjs(modeling a timestamp) and enums.
+When parsing the bindings after querying the objects function will automatically convert the function to the correct type because the linked data has type information.
+Of course you can just use strings and number without helpers.
+Remember that Handlebars is 'dumb'.
+Whatever template you write will need to be correct SPARQL.
+So putting URI's in your query will require you not to forget the `<` and `>` characters.

 Then, in another file where you want to execute the query, you'll instantiate the TemplatedSelect class.